CyberVisionariesInstitute/pki-foundations-labs/03-week-03-certificate-anatomy/lab/lab-03-certificate-chain.md

 ## Part 2 — Execution Steps

 ### Step 1 — Create Artifact Directory
-From the root of your directory: mkdir -p labs/03-week-03-certificate-anatomy/submissions/certificate-chain
+From the root of your directory on your personal machine:
+- mkdir -p lab/03-week-03-certificate-anatomy/submissions/certificate-chain

 ---